ehy/Spam_BLIP/readme.txt

 = 1.0.7 =
 * Check with WordPress 4.5.
 * Widget update for theme preview selective refresh.
+* Simplify by removing options for comments/pings_open, and bailout.

 = 1.0.6 =
 * Check with WordPress 4.3.